couchbase/kafka-connect-couchbase/README.md

 mode.
 For now let's run the connector in standalone mode, using the CLASSPATH environment variable to include the Couchbase connector JAR in the class path.

-For Confluent:
+For Confluent Platform Kafka:

     cd $KAFKA_CONNECT_COUCHBASE_HOME
     env CLASSPATH=./* \
         connect-standalone $CONFLUENT_HOME/etc/schema-registry/connect-avro-standalone.properties \
                            config/quickstart-couchbase-source.properties

-Or for Kafka:
+Or for Apache Kafka:

     cd $KAFKA_CONNECT_COUCHBASE_HOME
     env CLASSPATH=./* \